barrett777/Heroes.ReplayParser/README.md

 Example Code
 ================

-I've added a console application that demonstrates how to use Heroes.ReplayParser and MpqLib to parse replays and access the available data.
+I've added a console application that demonstrates how to parse replays and access the available data.

 Special Thanks
 ================